 If you dig deep enough at the web site, you’ll find their story.
 The distillery was built in 1830, a hot time for distilleries in Scotland.
 By the turn of the century they were one of the best-selling single-malts in the country — though I suspect they sold far more to blenders.
 There are rumors it is used by Johnnie Walker.
 Rebuilt after a fire in 1960, the stills were reconstructed with the same unique swan-neck design of the originals, in which some of the spirit flows back for re-distillation.

 Talisker 1o-year old Skye single malt, 45.8% ABV

-Nose: Apples, apple cider, oranges, gentle earth, a touch of smoke.
+Nose: Apples, apple cider, oranges, vanilla, gentle earth, a touch of smoke.

 Palate: Sweet malt, orange Turkish delight, oak tannins, and a touch of medicinal oils (eucalyptus?)